Implement Semantic Routing

 Prerequisites

-This tutorial specifically requires:
+This example specifically requires:

 Installation